AColonnaDistria/llm2sql-consistency-analysis/README.md

 - Implementing a better similarity scoring that accounts for free variables (example: `AS total_spending` vs `AS total_spent`)
 - Treating update queries of databases
 - Disambiguation by rewriting user prompt
-- Trying to use smaller models
+- Trying to use smaller models (`ollama` integration)
-- Possibly, looking at performance
+- Possibly, evaluating performance
 - Comparing to NoSQL solutions (MongoDB)

 ## References